DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

   flex: 1 1 auto; // Fill space between two icons
 }
 ```

+Also add ```typescript showBackArrow = true; ``` to header-mobile-component.ts.
+This is your boolean to toggle the back arrow on and off.

 And that's it!
 You now have a working header/footer/sidenav navigation for your progressive web app!